What gave you, your thirst for spiritual enlightenment?

 Part 1: From the Heart: Dropping out of Your Mind and Into Your Being

 Offers simple ways to shift into a more open and accepting perspective and to experience your true nature as aware space.

 Points the reader back to the Heart, the truest source of wisdom.

 Part 3: Love Is for Giving, Not for Getting

 Points to the true source of love in your own Heart.
 It is by giving love that we are filled with love.

 If you have enjoyed Eckhart Tolle’s bestselling books, The Power of Now and A New Earth, Awakening to Your Life’s Purpose, or Byron Katie’s “The Work”, then you will find Living from the Heart especially beneficial.
 It offers practical tools and meditations for being in the now in everyday life by accessing the wisdom and Presence available in every moment in the Heart.

-After experiencing a profound spiritual awakening in India, Advaita spiritual teacher, Nirmala has been writing spiritual poetry and offering spiritual teaching and spiritual mentoring in the U.S. and internationally since 1998.
-Nirmala offers a unique vision and a gentle, compassionate approach, which adds to the rich tradition of inquiry into our true nature.
-He is the author of several books, including Nothing Personal: Seeing Beyond the Illusion of a Separate Self, Living from the Heart, and a collection of spiritual poetry entitled, Gifts with No Giver.
-In his sessions with individuals and in the book, Living from the Heart, Nirmala points to the wisdom within each of us, and fosters the individual’s own exploration of the full potential of the spiritual Heart.
-Several of Nirmala’s books are available for free on this page.
+About Nirmala: After a lifetime of spiritual seeking, Nirmala met his teacher, Neelam, a devotee of H.W.L.
+Poonja (Papaji).
+After experiencing a profound spiritual awakening in India, he has been writing Advaita books and offering satsang (gatherings for the truth) and Nondual Spiritual Mentoring since 1998.
+Nirmala offers a unique vision and a gentle, compassionate approach, which adds to this rich tradition of inquiry into our true nature.
+He is the author of several nondual books, including a free ebook available here.
+Nirmala points to the natural wisdom within each of us, and fosters each individual’s own exploration of their full potential for spiritual awakening and enlightenment.
+Nirmala lives in Sedona, Arizona with his wife, Gina Lake.